 An evaluation was conducted to explore alternative and non-standard options for supplying heat via district heating, with a specific focus on utilizing the return line of a district heating (DH) system as the primary heat source.
 The concept of connecting customers to the DH return line aims to reduce the return temperature of the DH system.
 This reduction leads to decreased heat losses and increased transport capacity within the network without the need to increase the flow rate due to a larger temperature difference.
 Additionally, maintaining a low return temperature is advantageous for implementing renewable energy sources (such as solar thermal energy) and utilizing waste heat.
 Various possibilities for supplying buildings from the return line were investigated, resulting in the development of technical design variants, application possibilities, and design criteria.
 One of the general approaches involves a two-pipe connection from the DH network to the building, where a portion of the mass flow from the return line is directed to the building.
-Heat is transferred to the buildings and customers requiring higher temperature levels, a three-pipe house connection is an option.
+Heat is transferred to the building's in-house system at a substation, and the return flow is then returned to the DH return line.
+For buildings and customers requiring higher temperature levels, a three-pipe house connection is an option.
 This approach involves an additional connection from the flow line of the DH system.
 It allows for the utilization of higher temperature water from the flow line, which may be necessary for tasks such as domestic hot water (DHW) preparation or space heating on colder days.
 In this case, the temperature of the return water can be increased by mixing it with the flow water.